 Bird Island may be only a tiny speck in the vastness of the Indian Ocean but you'll find it takes up a lot of your thoughts once you get back home.
 Hardly a moment passes when you won't recall your time on this island of emerald greens and sun-bleached beaches, lost in a world of blue.
 If you really want to escape from it all Bird Island is the one to choose.
 Click to read more about Bird Island.

 On the steep slopes of the interior are forests which were once believed to be the Garden of Eden; where the extremely rare coco de mer still grows and tropical birds and butterflies thrive.
 Far below the lush forests are endless white beaches and translucent seas of tanzanite blue.
-Praslin may be the second biggest island in the Seychelles but it is still is only home to 8,000 of the friendliest people I've ever met.
+Praslin may be the second biggest island in the Seychelles but it's still only home to 8,000 of the friendliest people I've ever met.
 Click for more about this gorgeous island, an island I could easily live on for many years - or maybe forever.